eevlogieva/OOP2014-2015/Exercises/Structures/README.md

 # Task 0
 Write a program to help a local restaurant automate its breakfast billing system.
 The program should do the following:
-a.
-Show the customer the different breakfast items offered by the restaurant
+* Show the customer the different breakfast items offered by the restaurant
-b.
-Allow the customer to select more than one item from the menu.
+* Allow the customer to select more than one item from the menu.
-c.
-Calculate the bill
+* Calculate the bill

 Assume the restaurant offers the following breakfast items:
 Plain Egg.............1.45